Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 This is where education comes in - and when I say education I don't mean the beauracratic indoctrination that you see in schools these days.
 That doesn't work.

 So what does education represent?
 First and foremost I'd suggest it's applied practice of engagement with a context.
 This implies that "how" is more important than "what" and indeed a focus on the "what" is where modern education has gone off the rails.
-If we dig into the "how" we need a very general methodology that allows for s
+If we dig into the "how" we need a very general methodology that allows for specific instantiations.